ml-energy/zeus/README.md

 1. **A100 SXM nodes**: 2x AMD EPYC 7763 CPUs, 512 GB DRAM, 4x NVIDIA A100-80G SXM GPUs, Ubuntu 22.04

 A100 SXM nodes were only used for the *Emulation* part of our evaluation.
 In *Experiment* evaluations, all results are explicitly marked as A40 or A100.

+> [!NOTE]
+> While the artifact was primarily tested on the three environments above, we expect it to run well on other Linux-based platforms with datacenter NVIDIA GPUs.

 ```sh
 # Clone the repository (Assuming you have set up SSH auth)